brian025/Idle-Champions/Readme.md

 I have included a batch file to help the transition of connecting most common addons (and mine) to the main script easier.
 It is [here](https://github.com/antilectual/Idle-Champions/tree/main/mklink-default.txt).
 Just edit it to use the directories you personally use, rename it .bat, and run to link the addons into Script Hub.
 I recommend having the script and addons downloaded through Github desktop (or other git client) to make keeping them updated easier.

+***Note***: Settings that may need to be re-updated - BrivGemFarm, Theme Manager, and Addon Management (Re-enabling the addons).
+Copying settings from previous versions should work fine also.
+Settings from addons should remain if properly using the junctions (mklink file).

+ ##

 ``v4.4.3 - 2025-10-19:``
 **Important**: This update requires updated addons for them to function properly.
 I have converted ImpEGamer's and Emmote's to function with the new version and they can be found at [https://github.com/antilectual/IC_Addons-1/tree/Anti-Changes](https://github.com/antilectual/IC_Addons-1/tree/Anti-Changes) (for ImpEGamer's like Levelup) and [https://github.com/Emmote/IC_Addons](https://github.com/Emmote/IC_Addons) for Emmote's (until I complete a pull request).